PeopleAndCode/Wordpress-OData-API/README.md

 ## Requirements

-1. Mod_Rewite is enabled properly
+1. Mod_Rewite is enabled (Pretty Standard Really...).
-2. Permalinks are set to anything but the default setting.
-The plugin reqiures hitting the URI of /OData/OData.svc at a minimum so the default won't work unless your links are pointing to index.php?odata=OData.svc
+2. *Permalinks* are set to **anything** but the default setting.
+The plugin reqiures hitting the URI of `/OData/OData.svc` at a minimum so the default won't work unless your links are pointing to `index.php?odata=OData.svc`.

 ## Endpoints